griffithlab/pVACtools/docs/index.rst

   with 9 flanking amino acids around each epitope to generate stable predictions.
 - This release adds a ``--species`` option to the ``valid_alleles`` commands to filter alleles on a species of interest.
-TODO: link to command
 - This release adds a ``--pass-only`` flag to the ``pvacseq generate_protein_fasta`` commands to only process VCF entries that do not have a FILTER set.